-High Carbon Iron Filament Filamet™ contains around 80% metal.
-Filamet™ enables any Fused Filament Fabrication printer to produce metal objects.
-Once fired in a sintering furnace, the result is 100% metal.
+High Carbon Iron Filamet™ contains around 80% metal.
+This metal filament enables any Fused Filament Fabrication printer to produce metal objects.
+Once fired in a kiln, the result is 100% metal.
 High Carbon Iron Filamet™ is highly ferromagnetic both before and after sintering.

-(Visit our Use Instructions page for full printing, sintering and polishing guidelines.):
+3D Printer setup: Visit our Use Instructions page for full printing, sintering and polishing guidelines.

 Tip: Put a layer of blue painters tape on the print bed.
-Filamet™ has great adhesion to the bed.
+Our metal filament Filamet™ has great adhesion to the bed.

 Layer Height: Many slicers lay down an extra wide first layer to get good adhesion to the bed.
-This is not a problem unless the first layer is very thin.
+This is not a problem unless the first layer is very short.
 With traditional PLA, it will simply squeeze out at the sides.
-Filamet™ is a metal filament that is more viscous which slows this process.
-If the printer nozzle seems clogged, it may be that the nozzle is too close to the bed on the first layer.
-Once dialed in, some users are printing down to a layer height of .1mm.
+Filamet™ is more viscous which slows this process.
+If the nozzle seems clogged, it may be that the nozzle is too close to the bed on the first layer.
+Once dialed in, some users are printing down to a layer height of 0.1mm.

-Reel Placement: Reducing friction and pull on Filamet™ during printing is important.
-Try hanging the reel just above the printer.
-Use a FilaWarmer set to 45°C to enhance success on the path from spool to printer.
+Spool Placement: Reducing friction and pull on Filamet™ during printing is important.
+Try hanging the filament spool just above the printer.

 Eliminate tooling and machining costs for short run manufacturing, prototyping, and one-off metal part needs.